Neil CadwalladerIntegrative psychotherapist

 Training and qualifications

 I’m a psychotherapist based in North West, UK.

 I have a Masters Degree in Core Process Psychotherapy from the Karuna Institute and Middlesex University.

-I am registered with the United Kingdom Council for Psychotherapy (UKCP).
+I am accredited by the United Kingdom Council for Psychotherapy (UKCP).

 I took my undergraduate degree in philosophy and have practised as a barrister for many years.